 You can hike to the viewpoint which will take you over 45 minutes and a part of it is pretty steep.
-Make sure to wear hiking boots or proper sandals, I can not recommend to do this on flipflops.
+Make sure to wear hiking boots or proper sandals, I can not recommend doing this on flipflops.
 It can get a bit slippery with loose stones on a steep gradient.
-A nice time to do this hike if for sunset or sunsire.
+A nice time to do this hike if for sunset or sunrise.
 Expect monkeys and snakes!

 This trail is through a very tightly grown jungle.
 It might be recommended to put closed shoes for this one.
 There are no motor taxi’s or whatsoever allowed in this part of the island, this is pure nature.
 After hiking for about 1.30 hrs, you’ll arrive at a precious beach.

 Although there is not much left from the statue and the track is not very accessible, it is still another hike you could do.
 I didn’t do it myself and heard that the path is very overgrown, but if you’re in for another adventure, go for it!

 Tips and travel information for hiking on Koh Mook Island

 - Always make sure to bring enough water, sunscreen and mosquito repellent with you.